lborguetti/netfilter-hands-on/README.md

 ### How Do I Packet Filter Under Linux?

-- [Netfilter](https://netfilter.org/) - netfilter is a set of hooks inside the Linux kernel that allows kernel modules to register callback functions with the network stack.
+- [Netfilter](https://netfilter.org/) - is a set of hooks inside the Linux kernel that allows kernel modules to register callback functions with the network stack.
 A registered callback function is then called back for every packet that traverses the respective hook within the network stack.

-- [Iptables](https://netfilter.org/projects/iptables/index.html) - iptables is a generic table structure for the definition of rulesets.
+- [Iptables](https://netfilter.org/projects/iptables/index.html) - is a generic table structure for the definition of rulesets.
 Each rule within an IP table consists of a number of classifiers (iptables matches) and one connected action (iptables target).

 ### How Packets Traverse The Filters